3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: What approaches to Quantum Mechanics avoid the problems?

 \subsection{Enforcing a preferred structure}

-Instead of using the abstract state vector, can we simply use the wavefunction, or simply extend the {\MQS} structure with a preferred TPS and a preferred basis for the positions?
-Even if we extend the {\MQS} with an additional structure $\struct$, being it the $3$D-space, the configuration space, a preferred basis, or all of the above, one may object that the unitary symmetry makes any such structure $\struct$ indistinguishable from any other one obtained by unitary symmetry from $\struct$, making the theory unable to predict the empirical observations, which clearly emphasize particular observables as representing positions, momenta \etc. But such an objection would only be fair if we would apply the same standard to Classical Mechanics.
+Instead of using the abstract state vector, can we simply use the wavefunction, or simply extend the {\MQS} structure with a preferred TPS and a preferred $3$D-space structure?
+Even if we extend the {\MQS} with an additional structure, one may object that the unitary symmetry makes any such structure indistinguishable from any other one obtained by unitary symmetry from it, making the theory unable to predict the empirical observations, which clearly emphasize particular observables as representing positions, momenta \textit{etc}.

+But such an objection would only be fair if we would apply the same standard to Classical Mechanics.
 In Classical Mechanics, we can make canonical transformations of the phase space that lead to similar problems like those discussed here for the Hilbert space.
 Yet, this is not seen as a problem, because we take the theory as representing real things, like particles and fields, propagating in space.
 We may therefore think that we can just do the same and adopt the more common claim of MWI that the state vector is in fact a wavefunction.